-The hospital cafeteria offers a selection of vegetarian and meat items.
+The hospital cafeteria offers a selection of meal items, including vegetarian and vegan options.
 Fresco also provides goods to students.
-Snack machines are located in the hospital and the College.
+The hospital and the College also have snack machines.
 Registered students receive a discount in all hospital eateries when using a valid student ID card.